Well-posedness and exponential equilibration of a volume-surface reaction-diffusion system with nonlinear boundary coupling: Introduction

 The entropy method has previously been used for scalar equations: nonlinear diffusion equations (such as fast diffusions \cite{CV,dolbeault}, Landau equation \cite{DVlandauII}), integral equations (such as the spatially homogeneous Boltzmann equation \cite{toscani_villani1, toscani_villani2, villani_cerc}), kinetic equations (see e.g. \cite{DVinhom1,DVinhom2, fell}), or coagulation-fragmentation equations (see e.g. \cite{CDF08,CDF08a}).
 For certain systems of drift-diffusion-reaction equations in semiconductor physics, an entropy entropy-dissipation estimate has been shown indirectly via a compact\-ness-based contradiction argument in \cite{GGH96,GH97,Gro92}.

 A first proof of entropy entropy-dissipation estimates for systems with explicit rates and constants was established in \cite{DeFe06, DeFe07, DeFe08} in the case of reversible reaction-diffusion equations.
-Recently, a new idea of proving entropy entropy-dissipation estimates based on a convexification argument was presented in \cite{MHM}.
+Recently, a new idea of proving entropy entropy-dissipation estimates in a general setting based on a convexification argument was presented in \cite{MHM}.

 In this paper, we shall prove a new entropy entropy-dissipation estimate for the model system \eqref{e1}, which entails exponential convergence to equilibrium with explicitly computable constants and rates (see Theorem \ref{theo:Convergence} below).